THIS WEBSITE IS A WORK IN PROGRESS; PLEASE BE PATIENT WITH US!

 If the text is just one – albeit an essential – component of a ritual, observing an actual performance can be a hopelessly confusing experience.
 Behind the noise, the chaotic activity and the protracted chanting it is often far from clear what is going on.

-- The performative aspect is represented by video recordings of a number of rituals, to which access can be had via links on the site’s pages.
-The videos are subtitled in English, and range in duration from approximately ten minutes to eight hours.
+* The performative aspect is represented by video recordings of a number of rituals, to which access can be had via links on the site’s pages.
+These videos are available in full on the Youtube channel Bon Rituals.

 While this website is dedicated mainly to ritual it also offers resources that are relevant to other areas of the Bon religion.
 These resources include: paintings (tsaklis and thangkas); texts not directly connected to ritual (such as biographies and canonical works); Tibetan periodicals and other publications related to Bon; scholarly contributions to Bon studies in Tibetan and in European languages.

 The site currently offers narrative descriptions of two ceremonies.
 One is a ritual for the subjugation of vampires (Tib. sri), and the other a combination of three rituals: a soul-retrieval, a rite for the acquisition of good fortune, and an exorcism.
 Most of the texts that are used in these rituals are available in the corresponding parts of the “Texts” section, and the majority of these have been transliterated and translated.
 Video documentation of several other Bon rituals has been collected.
 The treatment of the texts on which these rituals are based is in progress, and this material will be added to the site when complete.
 Presentations of further rituals, comprising narrative descriptions, texts and videos of performances will continue to be added in the future.